 |Average Fruit Size (lbs)||Percent Marketability|

+Another variety that is known for its high lycopene levels, ‘Tasti Lee’, was also a season consistent producer with smaller fruit between 0.21 and 0.40 lbs/fruit. and had a mid-season flush (from 14 to 25 July) with average fruit size at .40 lbs/fruit.
 Several varieties showed good potential for early-season production, which can be advantageous for marketing high-value fruit.
-In particular, ‘Primo Red’, ‘Volante’, and ‘BHN 589’ showed the highest yields during the early weeks of July (data not shown).
-‘Mountain Fresh’, ‘Red Deuce’, and ‘Biltmore’ had the highest yields at peak harvest.
-‘Biltmore’ also showed very strong production in the early part of September, which may be useful for growers looking to cater to late markets.
-‘BHN 589’ is one of the more common semi-determinate varieties grown in high tunnels.
-In this trial, ‘BHN 589’ produced more consistently from week-to-week than any of the others.
-In fact, it had the highest yields early in the season but had the lowest yield at peak harvest (data not shown).
+In particular, ‘Primo Red’, ‘Scarlet Red’, and ‘BHN 589’ showed the highest yields during the mid-weeks of July (data not shown).
+‘Primo Red’, ’Red Deuce’ and ‘Red Morning’ also showed very strong production in the early part of September, which may be useful for growers looking to cater to late markets.

 We would like to sincerely thank the Kansas Vegetable Growers Association for support of this project.
 Seeds were donated by Harris Moran, Seedway, and Johnny’s Selected Seeds.
-Technical support provided by Vicente Mascote, Lani Meyer, Molly Fusselman.
-Mike Ryan, Brian Boutte, Kelly Gude, and Jacob Chapman.
+Technical support provided by Paul Andersen, Vaughn Goodloe, Lily Kaufman, Stephanie Gruetze, and Tracy Oelschlaeger.
 We also thank the Olathe Horticulture Research and Extension Center for assistance with this project.